-3.5.
+3.4.
 Retrenchment of workers

 Section 189 of the Labour Relations Act 66 of 1995 applies if an employer contemplates dismissing one or more of its employees for reasons based on its operational requirements, defined as requirements based on the economic, technological, structural or similar needs of the employer.

 A retrenchment is as a result of no fault on the part of the employee.
 In the current circumstances, retrenchment cannot be used to terminate the employment of ill employees.

-3.6.
+3.5.
 Dismissal due to Covid-19

 In terms of Schedule 8: Code of Good Practice Dismissals, an employer must investigate the extent of the illness if the employee is temporarily unable to work.
-If the illness may result in a prolonged absence from work, alternatives to a dismissal must first be considered.
-The factors to take into account in considering alternatives to dismissal include, the seriousness of the illness, the period of absence, the nature of the employee's job and whether a temporary replacement may be secured.
+If the illness may result in a prolonged absence from work, alternatives to dismissal must first be considered.
+The factors to take into account include the seriousness of the illness, the period of absence, the nature of the employee's job and whether a temporary replacement may be secured.